joemc-immersify/immersify_techtask/README.md

 Clone this repository locally.

 An SQLite database is used, so there's no need to set up a database/server as it's managed by the file called "shop.db".
-Once you've opened the project, in your terminal run the following commands:
+Once you've opened the project, in your terminal navigate to the project directory and run the following commands:

 ```bash
 npm install